ibm-cloud-docs/Cloudant/api/advanced.md

 Accessing the root endpoint `/` returns meta information about the cluster.
 The response is a JSON object containing a welcome message and the version of the server.
 The `version` field contains the CouchDB version the server is compatible with.
-The `vendor.cloudant_build` field contains the build number of Cloudant's CouchDb implementation.
+The `vendor.version` field contains the build number of Cloudant's CouchDB implementation.

 _Example request to get server meta information, using HTTP:_